dben/Dockerfiles/traefik/README.md

 4. Touch acme.json
 5. Throw away EC2 instance
 6. Create a ECS cluster
 7. Create a launch configuration from the latest ECS ami - google it.
-Shoud have the following as user data:
+Should have the following as user data:

 ```
 #!/bin/bash